ipfs-inactive/examples/examples/pinning/readme.md

 its children, and indirect pins, which are the result of a given blocks parent being pinned recursively.

-A pinned object cannot be garbage collected, if you dont beleive me try this:
+A pinned object cannot be garbage collected, if you dont believe me try this:
 ```
 ipfs add foo
 ipfs repo gc